playmer/playmer.github.io/about.md

 ##Soular Eclipse:
 <iframe width="560" height="315" src="//www.youtube.com/embed/A-eomzCX4ic" frameborder="0" allowfullscreen></iframe>
-Soular Eclipse was my second game at DigiPen this time written in C, and I took a more backseat role on this team after a hellish first semester.
+Soular Eclipse was my second game at DigiPen, this time written in C, and I took a more backseat role on this team after a hellish first semester.
 I primarily managed the teams premake build system and built the game object and memory managers.

 The memory manager was a basic fixed-size free-list page-based memory manager.
 Unfortunately I never got it quite right, and the game shipped with quite a bug in it.
 It was still usable, but a huge portion of it's functionality was unaccessable due to some pointer math errors I couldn't root out.
 Perhaps we'll explore the fixing of this manager in the future?